Common Positions of the Placenta in Pregnancy

-- Does the Placenta Position Change During Pregnancy?
+- Does the Position of the Placenta Change During Pregnancy?

-- What Are the Normal Positions of Placenta During Pregnancy?
+- What Are the Normal Positions of the Placenta During Pregnancy?

 - When Should You Worry?

-- What Are the Causes of Low-Lying Placenta?
+- What Are the Causes of a Low-Lying Placenta?

 What Are the Different Placental Locations?

-The placenta, a large pancake-shaped organ, develops during pregnancy, and is attached to the wall of the uterus and can be in different positions.
-The different possible placental locations are:
+The placenta, a large pancake-shaped organ, develops during pregnancy and attaches itself to the wall of the uterus.
+But it can attach itself in different positions.
+The different possible placental locations are mentioned below:

-- Posterior Placenta: When the fertilized egg attaches itself on the back side of the uterus, the placenta develops and starts to grow on the back wall of the uterus.
-This position of the placenta is in this position, it is called the posterior placenta.
+Posterior Placenta: Usually, a fertilized egg implants on the back of the uterine wall.
+In this case, the placenta also develops or grows on the back wall of the uterus.
+When the placenta is in this position, it is called the posterior placenta.

-- Anterior Placenta: When the fertilized egg attaches itself on the front side of the uterus, the placenta too develops on the front wall of the womb and the baby grows behind it.
-This position of the placenta is at the front side of the uterus, it is known as the anterior placenta.
+Anterior Placenta: When the fertilized egg attaches itself on the front side of the uterus, the placenta develops on the front wall of the womb and the baby grows behind it.
+When the placenta is at the front side of the uterus, it is known as the anterior placenta.

-- Placenta Praevia (Low-Lying Placenta): When the placenta grows towards the lower end of the uterus or towards the cervix.
-This position of the placenta is known as placenta praevia and it can lead to many complications in pregnancy.
+Placenta Praevia (Low-Lying Placenta): When the placenta grows towards the lower end of the uterus or towards the cervix, it is known as a low-lying placenta.
+If the placenta reaches the cervical opening partially or covers it completely, then this condition is known as placenta praevia and it can lead to many complications in pregnancy.

-The location of the placenta can be determined by carrying out an ultrasound test.
+The location of the placenta is determined by carrying out an ultrasound test.
 Getting an ultrasound done is safe and simple.
 If you are pregnant and want to know whether the position of the placenta is normal, you can get an ultrasound scan done.
 Most likely, your doctor will suggest it too.
-To determine the position of the placenta, the nurse will apply a water-based gel on your abdomen and pelvic area, post which an instrument called transducer will be placed on the belly.
-With the help of high-frequency ultrasound waves, the transducer relays the image of the uterus and also the placenta on a screen.
+To determine the position of the placenta, the nurse will apply a water-based gel on your abdomen and pelvic area.
+Then she will place an instrument known as transducer on your belly.
+With the help of high-frequency ultrasound waves, the transducer will display the image of your uterus and the placenta on a screen.
 By conducting this scan, your doctor will understand if your placenta is placed normally or not.

-What Are the Normal Positions of Placenta During Pregnancy?
+What Are the Normal Positions of the Placenta During Pregnancy?

 When Should You Worry?

 If the placenta is in posterior, anterior, fundal, or lateral position, then it is not a problem.
 All these positions are normal for the placenta to attach itself and develop.
-However, if the placenta grows on the lower end of the uterus or towards the cervix can be a cause for concern.
-This condition is called placenta previa and it can cause premature labour or internal bleeding due to premature detachment of placenta.
-Placenta previa may also restrict a normal, vaginal delivery as it will block the cervix.
-A periodical ultrasound test is done during pregnancy to determine the position of placenta so that the doctors know of any possible complications which may arise due to the position of the placenta.
+However, if the placenta grows on the lower end of the uterus or towards the cervix of a woman, it can be a cause for concern.
+This condition, as explained above, is called placenta praevia, and it can cause bleeding due to premature detachment of the placenta.
+Placenta praevia may also restrict a normal, vaginal delivery as it blocks the cervix.
+A periodical ultrasound test is done during pregnancy to determine the position of the placenta so that the doctors know of any possible complications which may arise due to the position of the placenta.

-One of the signs of a low-lying placenta could be sudden vaginal bleeding.
-The other signs and symptoms of a low-lying placenta include:
+One of the signs of placenta praevia could be sudden, painless vaginal bleeding.
+The other signs and symptoms of placenta previa include:

-If you observe any of these symptoms continuing for too long, it can be indicative of a low-lying placenta and you should immediately consult your doctor in such a situation.
+If you are pregnant and notice that any of these symptoms, it can be indicative of a low-lying placenta.
+You should immediately consult your doctor in such a situation.

-The position of placenta plays a very important role in ensuring smooth and safe delivery of the baby.
+The position of placenta plays an important role in ensuring the smooth and safe delivery of the baby.
 A low-lying placenta or placenta praevia is the only situation where it can cause trouble at the time of labour.
 Since the reason for a low-lying placenta is not known, it is difficult to prevent it from happening.
-However, with the help of sonography and ultrasound, the doctors can be aware of the placenta position in advance and take necessary precautionary steps for a safe delivery.
+However, with the help of sonography and ultrasound, the doctors can be aware of the placenta position in advance and suggest necessary precautionary steps for safe delivery.